1824 United States presidential election: Candidates who withdrew before election

 The previous competition between the Federalist Party and the Democratic-Republican Party collapsed after the War of 1812 due to the disintegration of the Federalists' popular appeal.
-President James Monroe of the Democratic-Republicans was able to run without opposition in the 1820 election.
+President James Monroe of the Democratic-Republicans was able to run effectively unopposed in the 1820 election.
 Like previous presidents who had been elected to two terms, Monroe declined to seek re-nomination for a third term.
-Vice President Daniel D. Tompkins had long-since been dismissed as a viable successor to Monroe due to a combination of health problems and a financial dispute with the federal government, and he formally ruled himself out of making a presidential run at the start of 1824.
-The presidential nomination was thus left wide open within the Democratic-Republican Party, the only major national political entity remaining in the United States.
+The presidential nomination was thus left wide open within the Democratic-Republican Party, the only remaining major national political entity.